ros2/rmw_connextdds/README.md

 ## Quick Start

+1. Load ROS into the shell environment, e.g.:

+    ```sh
+    source /opt/ros/dashing/setup.bash
+    ```

-1. Configure RTI Connext DDS Professional and/or RTI Connext DDS Micro on your system (see [Requirements](#requirements)).
+2. Configure RTI Connext DDS Professional and/or RTI Connext DDS Micro on your system (see [Requirements](#requirements)).
 Make the installation(s) available via environment variables, e.g. by using the provided `rtisetenv_<architecture>.bash` script: